-- any precautions which could reasonably have been taken, and, had they been taken, might realistically have resulted in the death, or the incident resulting in the death, being avoided;
+- any precautions that could reasonably have been taken to prevent the death, or to prevent the incident resulting in the death

-- any defects in any system of working which contributed to the death or any incident resulting in the death; and
+- any defects in any system of working that contributed to the death or any incident resulting in the death

 - any other facts relevant to the circumstances of the death.